klasnasman/portfolio/src/pages/selected/website01.md

 thumb: /images/all/website01/website01.png
 ---

-I designed and developed this website using Astro
+I designed and developed this website using Astro, suitable as a portfolio for a photographer.